 Academic Internship Program

 The Warren College Academic Internship Program (AIP) is open to students from all six colleges.
 The program is based on the conviction that academic learning is enriched when opportunities exist for students to apply classroom knowledge and analytical skills in diverse corporate and community settings.
 AIP counselors work closely with students to help them identify and secure internships that are aligned with their major areas of academic study and individualized career goals.
 Students may enroll for four, eight, or twelve units per quarter, with a maximum of three internships allowed (not to exceed sixteen units).
 To be eligible for the program, students must have completed at least ninety units of credit with at least two upper-division courses and have a minimum 2.5 GPA at the time of application.
 Although most placements are in the San Diego area, the Academic Internship Program is national in scope and diverse in offerings.
-Students might work for a senator in Washington; the governor in Sacramento; a legal aid office in Los Angeles; a business, TV station, research lab, or social service agency in San Diego; a public relations firm in London; or any number of other possibilities.
+Students might work for a senator in Washington; the governor in Sacramento; a legal aid office in Los Angeles; a business, TV station, research lab, or social service agency in San Diego; or any number of other possibilities.
 Working closely with faculty advisers, students complete research papers or projects that draw on both their academic backgrounds and internship experience.
 For more information, see Academic Internship Program.

-Warren College Honors Program
+Warren College Honors Society